AstroVPK/kali/README.md

 `cffi` version: `bash-prompt$/usr/bin/time -p -v python cffi/scripts/DemoScript.py <path to libcarma>/cffi/examples/Demo01/ Config.ini | tee <path to libcarma>/cffi/examples/Demo01/timing.dat`

+NB: You may encounter the following error when running `bash-prompt$ python setup.py build_ext` - `icpc: error #10001: could not find directory in which g++-x.x resides`.
+This error occurs when the `g++` compiler is installed in a non-standard location and can be resolved by setting the environment variable `GXX_ROOT` to the installation location of the `g++` compiler.
+To determine the installation location of the `g++` compiler, execute the command

+`bash-prompt$ g++ --print-search-dirs`

+and set `GXX_ROOT` to the location indicated by the install field from the output of the above command.

 A preliminary user guide is now available at `<path to libcarma>/guide/Introduction.ipynb`.